 If you are reading this post, that’s because you are probably a new food blogger trying to find out how to take food pictures like a pro with a smartphone.
 This is the right place to be for you because I will give you very simple instructions for beginners – you will know how to DIY your lightning for free! and edit photos on your smartphone to make them look amazing – also for free 🙂

-Ever thought it’s possible to take beautiful and professional photos with your own smartphone?
+Anyone can use a free photo editor on a desktop.
+But have you ever thought if it’s possible to take beautiful and professional photos with your own smartphone?
 Well, it is possible! 🙂 This tutorial will guide you on how to make your photos look wonderful using just your smartphone.

 This is the final result you will be able to achieve:

 Starting with the basics, usually, what most people do, it’s to just snap a quick picture of the finished dish you just made, right? 🙂 Well, in most cases the light is quite poor indoors, and you have a lot of things around making noise in the final picture.

 Here is another very useful post for you:

 How To Setup Your Scenes for Food Pictures

 As you can see in the image below, on the left side, if you take a photo right from your kitchen counter, with poor light and with a lot of elements creating noise in the background, your audience won’t be able to know where exactly to focus their attention.

 On the other hand, on the right side, you can see clearly the focus of the picture – the strawberries.
 Here we have an almost white background with just the beautiful red color popping up.
 Also, notice the angle on the photo, this makes the strawberries look much better.